 Those looking for a younger atmosphere should check out Allston and Brighton and the area that lays between them.
 Being right between Boston University and Boston College with easy access to the T, these neighborhoods attract a lot of students.
 Also, tons of living options are available in Allston from studio apartments with all utilities included, houses for rent, townhomes, and more.

 Boston experiences all four seasons, though the springs can be on the shorter side.
 The winters can be very cold while the summertime can get hot and muggy.
 So, make sure to apartment search for a place with all bills paid to cut down on the heating/cooling bills.
 Also, using an apartment guide will be a good way to weed out the poor and unreliable listings that can be found on craigslist.

 Average Apartment Rental Prices in Boston, Massachusetts

 RentLingo is your trusted apartment finder in Boston.
-We hire local experts, such as former property managers and apartment locators in to anonymously tour and consistently rate and review every apartment building that's available for rent in Boston.
+We hire local experts, such as former property managers and apartment locators to anonymously tour and consistently rate and review every available apartment in Boston.
 They share their honest and unbiased perspective with you, so you know how every apartment rental ranks in the area.
 Because our experts tour every property, we can offer consistent apartment ratings across every region.
-So unlike Craigslist, you can trust our Boston apartment listings are verified and trustworthy: whether it's a cheap studio or a one bedroom with all utilities paid all the way up to a nice house for rent or a luxury condo.
+So unlike finding a rental on Craigslist, you can trust these apartments in Boston are verified and trustworthy: whether it's a cheap studio or a one bedroom with all utilities paid all the way up to a nice house for rent or a luxury condo.